intel/tsffs/docs/HarnessingUEFISimple.md

 ```

-Now that we have defined our spec-mandated structures, we can write our application
+We have now defined our spec-mandated structures, and we can move on to our application
 code.
 This code declares a (probably stack) buffer, and prints out the buffer as hex
 to the screen before returning.
 Notice that because UEFI mandates wide characters, our
 buffer is of 16-bit integers.